-Abstract collection for CinC 2020 will open shortly.
+Abstract collection for CinC 2021 is open.
 Please do consult our abstract preparation guidelines below.

 Potential contributors are invited to submit, as an essential requirement, an abstract consisting only of text.
 They have the option of submitting, in addition, a similar abstract with the same title but in a PDF format in which equations, tables, illustrations, etc. can be included.